dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2911: Wealthy contributions towards public services are essential.
+### T2911: The wealthy should pay their fair share for the common good.

 |Support|
 |---|